 “Excuse me” = “Signomi” (seeg-no-mee)

 *My travel dictionary failed me on this one.
 Most sources show the proper word “efkharisto” (eff-car-ee-stoh).
 On the ferry to Santorini, we were lucky enough to sit by a local who shared the more common, and less complicated term.
 Feh-reh-stoh is the way to go.

 Do Some Bible Mapping

 For me, getting biblical context was one of the most important things to do before Greece.
 The majority of the New Testament has ties to Greece thanks to the apostle Paul’s missionary journeys in the first century.
-If you are lucky enough to do more extensive traveling, I found that Bible History Online had super helpful maps and resources.

 In my travels, Athens was the only relevant place with a Biblical connection.
 Most notably, Paul regularly delivered sermons at Areopagus, a rock outcropping with a beautiful view right next to the Acropolis.